li11ianc/household-income-mexican-migrants/02-data/README.md

-# data
-Place data in this folder.
-Update this README in this folder with the dimensions and the data dictionary for the dataset(s).

-(Remove the instructions when you update the README.)

 # Data Dimensions

 `pers170` has 176701 observations and 132 variables.
-Our cleaned data has 16 variables and 2,824 observations.
+Our cleaned data, labelled ____ has 16 variables and 2,824 observations.

 # Data Dictionary